Vyral/andy-cleaves-recruiting/_posts/2019-02-25-an-interview-with-real-estate-superstar-dave-robles.md

 {% include youtube.html %}

-&nbsp;

 Recently, we were fortunate enough to sit down and speak with Dave Robles—a rockstar agent who had $48 million in closed sales volume in 2018. &nbsp;The insight Dave offered into his success was so amazing that we’ve decided to bring you the full interview, today.

-**Cited below for your convenience are timestamps that will direct you to various points in the interview.
-Feel free to watch the full message or use these timestamps to browse specific topics at your leisure: **
+Cited below for your convenience are timestamps that will direct you to various points in the interview.
+Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:&nbsp;

 00:25 — How Dave finds his leads